-- women who are under age 16 at the time of delivery; - women who had any of the following ICD10 delivery outcomes or their equivalents7: - Z37.1 Single stillbirth; - > Z37.3 Twins, one live; one stillbirth; - Z37.4 Twins, both stillbirths; - > Z37.6 Other multiple births; some live; some stillbirths; - Z37.7 Other multiple births, all stillbirths; - women whose infants have died since delivery8; - women who have died during, or since, delivery; - women who are in hospital, or whose baby is in hospital, at the time of drawing the sample; - where possible, women who had a concealed pregnancy9;

-6 Exclude any women whose baby was born in a unit managed by a community provider if these cases are also included on your hospital databases.
+- Women who are under 16 years of age at the time of delivery. - Women who had any of the following ICD10 delivery outcomes or their equivalents4: - > Z37.1 Single stillbirth - > Z37.3 Twins, one live; one stillbirth - > Z37.4 Twins, both stillbirths - > Z37.6 Other multiple births; some live; some stillbirths - > Z37.7 Other multiple births, all stillbirths - Women whose baby has died since delivery5. - Women who have died during, or since, delivery. - Women who are in hospital, or whose baby is in hospital, at the time of drawing the sample. - Where possible, women who had a concealed pregnancy6. - Where possible, women whose baby was taken into care (i.e. foster care, adopted)7. - Women who gave birth in a private maternity unit or wing. - Women who gave birth in a maternity unit managed by another provider.

-7 If you do not use ICD10 codes in your systems, please use the appropriate equivalents to the codes listed above
+4 If you do not use ICD10 codes in your systems, please use the appropriate equivalents to the codes listed above.

-8 In order to apply this criterion, it is essential that maternal and infant records are linked.
+5 In order to apply this criterion, it is essential that maternal and infant records are linked.
 Death checks for infants will need to be run within the trust and by the DBS to ensure that deaths occurring both within the trust and outside trusts are detected.